redhat-cop/helm-charts/charts/network-policy/README.md

 ## Configuration
-The following table lists the configurable parameters of the Bootstrap chart and their default values.
+The following table lists the configurable parameters of the Network Policy chart and their default values.

 | Parameter                                        | Description                                                  | Default                               |
 | ------------------------------------------------ | -------------------------------------------------------------| ------------------------------------- |